Thyroid SurgerySkip to the navigation

 You will most likely be treated with radioactive iodine after surgery for thyroid cancer to make sure that all the thyroid tissue and cancer cells are gone.

 You may have a lobectomy, with or without isthmectomy, if your doctor suspects that a nodule may be cancerous.
-If you do have cancer, a surgeon usually will do a completion thyroidectomy.
+If you do have cancer, a surgeon usually will do a complete thyroidectomy.

 After surgery for hyperthyroidism, some people will have low calcium levels and may need to take calcium supplements.